DontCallMeJennay/JS-Projects/BS/readme.md

 *Display your hand in an interact-able (?) fashion

 TURN
--Count and print how many cards are in DISCARD (but not which ones) -Display which cards are in CURRENT_PLAYER'S hand -Choose up to 4 cards to DROP in discard pile
+*-Display which cards are in CURRENT_PLAYER'S hand ?-Choose up to 4 cards to DROP in discard pile
--State BLUFF (quantity and value) of cards being discard()ed -Discard()
+?-State BLUFF (quantity and value) of cards being discard()ed *-Discard()
--All players have option to callBS(this_PLAYER, CURRENT_PLAYER) or pass()
+?-All players have option to callBS(this_PLAYER, CURRENT_PLAYER) or pass()

 BS
--PLAYER callBS() on most recent CURRENT_PLAYER
+*PLAYER callBS() on most recent CURRENT_PLAYER
--If BLUFF matches DROP, DISCARD pile goes into PLAYER's HAND -If BLUFF !matches DROP, DISCARD pile goes into CURRENT_PLAYER's HAND -DISCARD pile goes to 0
+*If BLUFF matches DROP, DISCARD pile goes into PLAYER's HAND *If BLUFF !matches DROP, DISCARD pile goes into CURRENT_PLAYER's HAND *DISCARD pile goes to 0

 WIN
-The PLAYER who discards all cards without being called out is the winner.
+?-The PLAYER who discards all cards without being called out is the winner.